 Five judges will be present at the screening, and will vote for three different categories.
 After the screening of the films, the judge’s choices will be announced.
-The following awards are:
+The awards are as follows:

 PEER CHOICE AWARDS

-Free movie passes handed to everyone for participating!
+Free movie passes handed out to everyone for participating!